Sightseeing in Lanzarote

 There are plenty of places to stay in Lanzarote to create a romantic ambience.
 An apartment or villa with an ocean view room is perfect for spending romantic evenings in, eating out on the balcony and watching the sunset together.
 Alternatively, you can head out to one of the many restaurants located on the waterfront.
 Casa Roja overlooks the sea and is an excellent place for romantic couples, Ikarus in the town of Teguise is also a restaurant with intimate dining and homemade deserts to die for.

-For those who like wine La Geria is Lanzarote vineyards growing region.
+For those who like wine La Geria is Lanzarote' wine growing region.
 Thousands of semi-circular walls surrounding hollows scraped from the thick layer of lapilli, each containing a single vine, make this a truly unique agricultural landscape.
 Today the Malvasia wines grown here regularly win international prizes and are amongst the best in the world.
-Recommended: Head down to one of the bodegas in this neck of the woods and get a taste of the local wines and cheese.
+Head down to one of the bodegas in this neck of the woods and get a taste of the local wines and cheese.